-Filter Arguments Description containsAny Object values Checks that the left argument (which is expected to be an array or a Collection) contains any of the the given elements. isNull Checks that the left argument is null. like String pattern Checks that the left argument (which is expected to be a String) matches a wildcard pattern that follows the JPA rules. eq Object value Checks that the left argument is equal to the given value. equal Object value Alias for eq. gt Object value Checks that the left argument is greater than the given value. gte Object value Checks that the left argument is greater than or equal to the given value. lt Object value Checks that the left argument is less than the given value. lte Object value Checks that the left argument is less than or equal to the given value. between Object from, Object to Checks that the left argument is between the given range limits.
+Operator Description Example in Checks that the left operand is equal to one of the elements from the Collection of values given as argument.
+FROM Book WHERE isbn IN ('ZZ', 'X1234') like Checks that the left argument (which is expected to be a String) matches a wildcard pattern that follows the JPA rules.
+FROM Book WHERE title LIKE '%Java%' = Checks that the left argument is an exact match of the given value FROM Book WHERE name = 'Programming Java' != Checks that the left argument is different from the given value FROM Book WHERE language != 'English' Checks that the left argument is greater than the given value.
+FROM Book WHERE price > 20 >= Checks that the left argument is greater than or equal to the given value.
+FROM Book WHERE price >= 20 < Checks that the left argument is less than the given value.
+FROM Book WHERE year < 2012 < Checks that the left argument is less than or equal to the given value.
+FROM Book WHERE price ← 50 between Checks that the left argument is between the given range limits.
+FROM Book WHERE price BETWEEN 50 AND 100 match all books that have "Data Grid" in their title or have an author named "Manik" and their description contains "clustering"